-Confirmation of your Representation: In order to be eligible to view this offering memorandum or make an investment decision with respect to the securities, an investor must be either (1) a U.S. person who is a QIB or (2) a non-U.S. person (within the meaning of Regulation S under the Securities Act) outside the United States.
-This offering memorandum is being sent at your request and by accepting the e-mail and accessing this offering memorandum, you shall be deemed to have represented to us that (1) you and any customers you represent are either (a) QIBs or (b) non-U.S. persons (within the meaning of Regulation S under the Securities Act), and (2) you consent the delivery of such offering memorandum by electronic transmission.
-You are reminded that this offering memorandum may be lawfully delivered in accordance with the laws of the jurisdiction in which you are located and you may not, nor are you authorized to, deliver this offering memorandum to any other person.
+CONFIRMATION OF YOUR REPRESENTATION: In order to be eligible to view this document or make an investment decision with respect to the securities, you must be: either (a) a QIB that is acquiring the securities for its own account or for the account of another QIB or (b) not a US person within the meaning of Regulation S under the Securities Act or have not received delivery of this electronic mail in the United States of America, its territories and possessions, any state of the United States and the District of Columbia; and "possessions" include Puerto Rico, the US Virgin Islands, Guam, American Samoa, Wake Island and the Northern Mariana Islands.
+By accepting the email and accessing this document, you shall be deemed to have represented to us that you are outside the United States or that you are a QIB and that you consent to delivery of such document by electronic transmission.
+You are reminded that this document has been delivered to you on the basis that you are a person into whose possession this document may be lawfully delivered in accordance with the laws of the jurisdiction in which you are located and you may not, nor are you authorized to, deliver this document to any other person.
 The materials relating to the offering do not constitute, and may not be used in connection with, an offer or solicitation in any place where offers or solicitations are not permitted by law.
-If a jurisdiction requires that the offering be made by a licensed broker or dealer and the initial purchasers or any affiliate of the initial purchasers is a licensed broker or dealer in that jurisdiction, the offering shall be deemed to be made by the initial purchasers or such affiliate on behalf of the issuer in such jurisdiction.
-This offering memorandum has been sent to you in electronic form.
-You are reminded that documents transmitted via this medium may be altered or changed during the process of electronic transmission, and consequently neither the initial purchasers, nor any person who controls them or any of their directors, officers or employees, nor any of their agents nor any affiliate of any such person accept any liability or responsibility whatsoever in respect of any difference between this offering memorandum distributed to you in electronic format and the hard copy version available to you on request from the initial purchasers.
+If a jurisdiction requires that the offering be made by a licensed broker or dealer and the initial purchasers, as named in this document, or any affiliate of the initial purchasers is a licensed broker or dealer in that jurisdiction, the offering shall be deemed to be made by the initial purchasers or such affiliate on behalf of Unifin Financiera, S.A.B. de C.V., Sociedad Financiera de Objeto Múltiple, Entidad No Regulada, in such jurisdiction.